Régime pescetarien : avantages, inconvénients et ce que vous pouvez manger

 Mercury poisoning

-"Sea bream, bass, turbot, halibut, and rock salmon also need to be limited as they are higher in mercury than white fish.
-Shark, swordfish, and marlin contain much higher quantities and should be completely avoided by this group, while the rest of the population should limit intake to one portion per week."
+She explains that sea bream, bass, turbot, halibut, and rock salmon also need to be limited as they are higher in mercury than white fish.
+Shark, swordfish, and marlin contain much higher quantities and should be completely avoided by this group, while the rest of the population should limit intake to one portion per week.

 Do pescatarians need supplements?